ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 Icon showing the Datahub-link-generator extension
 ```

-- Paste your Datahub URL (if you are using the main Datahub then you can use https://datahub.berkeley.edu/) in the "JupyterHub URL" textbox
-- Choose the appropriate option from the “Open in” dropdown list:
-	- If you want your students to access a Jupyter notebook interface which is **simple and intuitive to use**, Select "Classic Notebook" option from the dropdown list
-	- If you want them to explore more **advanced features** including 3rd party plugins from Jupyter ecosystem, Select "JuptyterLab" option from the dropdown list
-	- If you want your students to work on a **R based assignment**, Select "RStudio" option from the dropdown list
 - As a last step, Select "Copy nbgitpuller link" button which generates a shareable link that opens your assignment in the choosen interface or "Open in tab" button which opens the notebook in a new tab.